Digital Accessibility Tips

 For those who want to go deep into the accessibility of tables, Michigan State University has two full webpages on creating tables and what to avoid when creating tables.

 Reserve underlines for links only, not emphasis.
 Underlines have become commonplace to signify links online or in electronic documents.
-Most readers now assume that underlined text means that there is a link to another source.
-Screen readers also may just read the text as plain and not convey the emphasis.
+Most readers assume that underlined text means that there is a link to another source.
+Most screen readers do not recognize underlines and read the text as plain text without the emphasis you're trying to convey.

 To create the emphasis that you want, you use these tools instead: